Can you tell us of your background?

 It was fate!
 Meant to be.

-- What would you say is your creative process if you can share?
+What would you say is your creative process?

 It depends on the type of perfume that I am creating.
 If I am making something for the Jazmin Saraï collection, i.e. inspired by music, then I usually have a gut instinct as to which song I would want to encapsulate in scent.
 Certain sounds equate to certain smells for me, from there I make a list of all the ingredients I think would transcend the message accurately.
 The transformative quality of each ingredient is important for me too.

-- Do you have any advice for those that may want to become a perfumer or designer of scent or anything that is creative in general?
+Do you have any advice for those that may want to become a perfumer or anything do that is creative in general?